 Preheat the oven to 200C / 400F.
 Cut the pita in half horizontally and then brush lightly on both sides with olive oil.
 Tear or cut into bite-size pieces and spread onto a baking tray.
 Bake for 10 – 15 minutes until golden brown and toasted.
 Set aside.

-Make the dressing by placing all the ingredients into a jar and shake to emulsify.
+Make the dressing by placing all the ingredients into a jar and shaking to emulsify.

 Cut the tomatoes into quarters or half depending on what size you are using and place them in a bowl and season well with salt & pepper.

-Cut the cucumbers, red onion and radishes and place in a bowl.
-Add half the toasted pita pieces, the chopped herbs and cut tomatoes and add the dressing.
+Cut the cucumbers, red onion, and radishes and place them in a bowl.
+Add half the toasted pita pieces, the chopped herbs, and the cut tomatoes, and add the dressing.
 Toss the salad until well combined.

 Recipes you might also like: